 Hand sanitizer will be available and you must sanitize your hands before receiving.
-To receive have your mask in place; extend your hands flat to receive the Host, then step to the side, lower your mask and consume the host.
-We will not distribute communion on the tongue.
+To receive, have your mask in place; extend your hands, palms flat, through the plexiglass opening, then step to the side, lower your mask and consume the host.
+At this time, we will not distribute communion on the tongue.

 After you have received, please follow the directions to exit the building, or you may return to your pew.
 We ask that you not socialize in the foyer and that you keep social distancing in the parking lot.

 To help lessen the spread of germs, you will notice less singing during this time.

 We will not hold hands during the Lord’s Prayer

 Offer a Sign of Peace with a wave or nod

 From the Archdiocese of St. Paul & Minneapolis

 A. Our first consideration must continue to be for the spiritual and physical health of our parishioners and those whom they encounter, especially the most vulnerable: the elderly and those with chronic illnesses.
 We continue to rely on medical professionals and governmental standards to inform these directives.

 B. The obligation to attend Sunday Mass and Holy Days of Obligation continues to be suspended as long as the pandemic continues.

 C. All COVID-19 positive persons, those who are symptomatic, and those living with them, must stay home and quarantine for an additional 14 days after the last symptom.